-There are now two over night coach parking locations available just outside of the city centre.
-These are located at Falcon Road, just off the Boucher Road and also on the Crumlin Road.
-Please see the links below for more details.
+Overnight coach parking is available just outside of Belfast City Centre, on the Crumlin Road.
+Please see the link below for more details.

 Belfast city centre is well serviced with clean, accessible public toilets.
 City centre locations include Arthur Lane, Church Lane, Winetavern Street, Bankmore Square, Hope Street, Custom House Square and Lombard Street.